 What is pacing?

-It is the art of baseline training: listening to your body, being aware of physical or mental tension, acknowledging pain, checking in with yourself regularly, taking time to pause, observing how you are feeling, paying attention to your emotions, in order to know your boundaries and be graceful in how you respond.
+It is the art of baseline training: listening to your body, being aware of physical or mental tension, not working / training / pushing passed your baseline, developing body awareness and body sensitivity, listening to and acknowledging pain, checking in with yourself regularly, taking time to pause, taking rest and rejuvenation as a necessity, observing how you are feeling, paying attention to your emotions, knowing your boundaries, allowing for ebb and flow, and being graceful in how you respond.

 What is not pacing?

 Crashing into your baseline with the boom and bust cycle.
 'Boom' is when you go for it, you overdo it, you push through, or you do too much of one or many things.
 'Bust' is when you crash from the high of the boom, think what goes up must come down.
 You run out of energy, you hit the fatigue wall, you feel like you cannot do anything, you have to cancel or reschedule work, plans, commitments and need to rest or lie down.
 This cycle can be daily e.g. high one day and low the next.
 Or it can run over many days or many months.

 What does a lack of pacing feel like?